How To Apply For Benefits

 Read the Idaho Labor Unemployment Insurance Claimant Benefit pamphlet that will be mailed to you.
 It contains information that can protect you from making mistakes during the claim process that could jeopardize your benefits.
 You are responsible for reading and following all directions.
 Along with your pamphlet, you will receive a monetary determination stating your weekly and total benefit amount, based on the wages your employer reported to us.
 If the information is incorrect, call us to prevent potential overpayments.

-Your claim will stop if you have not claimed benefits for two or more consecutive weeks OR you claim and have earnings over 1 1/2 times your weekly benefit amount for two consecutive weeks.
+Your claim will stop if you have not filed weekly certifications for two or more consecutive weeks OR you file and have earnings over 1 1/2 times your weekly benefit amount for two consecutive weeks.

 To reopen your claim, go to labor.idaho.gov/claimantportal.
 Reopen your claim during the week you have reduced hours or are laid off.
 You must enter your most recent work history.